EuroLinux/WSL/README.md

 ```

 Where:
-- `el9-$ARCH.tar` is used for base import and release page
+- `el9-$ARCH.tar` is used for base import and releases
-- `el9-$ARCH.tar.gz` is used for in DistroLauncher
+- `el9-$ARCH.tar.gz` is used in DistroLauncher releases

 **You can modify the `install-script.sh` to create custom/tailored images.**